Going Voco Loco — a new luxe staycation in the Central Coast, NSW

 The steaks came out a bit under-done, which is usually fine by me, but the fat hadn’t rendered properly and the result was quite a sickly scotch fillet.

 On the plus side, the portions are enormous.
-Both our steaks have us beat and we try to finish the side of broccolini but also fail.
-Also, the wine list here has plenty of NSW options, which we always enjoy seeing.
-The glass of Robert Stein Shiraz — a Mudgee favourite of ours — goes down well with all the meat!
+Both our steaks have us beat and we try to finish the side of broccolini, but fail there too.
+The wine list here also deserves a mention with plenty of NSW options, which we always enjoy seeing.

 The nightcap